CodeJugalbandi/FunctionalProgramming/melodies/sequencing/README.md

   splitCapitalizeFilterAndJoin (words)
 ~~~

-**KRISHNA** However the above is not flowing against the grain of thought.
+**KRISHNA** Just like in your clojure nesting and composition examples, this is flowing against the grain of thought.
 Let me
-have the cake and eat it too...I can make use of Scala's `andThen`
+have the cake and eat it too.
+I can make use of Scala's `andThen`
 ~~~
   val splitCapitalizeFilterAndJoin2 = split andThen capitalize andThen filter andThen join splitCapitalizeFilterAndJoin2 (words)
 ~~~

-**KRISHNA** BTW, why is it called threading-macro in Clojure, when its a case of `andThen`?
-The threading word in there makes me think of process threads.

-**BRAMHA** These are not process thread, they are there in the sense of stitching the
-functions, a sort of glue.

-**KRISHNA** Oh I see!
-Lets move on to the next melody.
+**BRAHMA** In whatever functional programming language you're using, if you find yourself deeply nesting functions, you can be sure there is a better way of "threading" functions together.
+Moreover, if you are going against the "grain of thought", look for a way in the language to go with the grain!